-At the Grief Recovery Center, our professional staffs are trained and equipped to provide therapeutic strategies to our clients, as well as their family and friends.
+At the Grief Recovery Center, our professional Houston counselors are trained and equipped to provide therapeutic strategies to our clients, as well as their family and friends.
 When an individual is overcoming a mental health challenge, they are more likely to succeed with the support and understanding of their family and friends.

 A person with an anxiety disorder can often experience anxiety or panic attacks that can debilitate them from living a healthy and regular life.
 If you want to be a helpful support network for someone living with anxieties, it is essential to know what you can expect to give your loved one the best support they need.
 Here are some Grief Recovery Center tips on how to help someone through their panic attacks: